-Experimental AI-generated summary referencing Polymarket data · UpdatedCDC issues Level 3 warning by December 31?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedCDC issues Level 3 warning by December 31?

 CDC issues Level 3 warning by December 31?